-After hour appointments available by request.
+After hour appointments available by request on a limited basis.

 I practice in family law because of the personal nature of the cases.
 I enjoy helping people.
 While litigation can often help someone, the personal contact and impact is not there as much as it is in family law.

 I encourage clients to educate themselves so that they can better understand the ways in which they can curb the costs of their legal needs.
 However, there is a difference between educating themselves and becoming experts.
 One cannot become an expert on a legal issue by searching online.
 There is simply no guarantee as to the accuracy of online information.
 Further, each state has its own respective laws on nearly every issue that varies state to state.
 Those laws frequently change or are amended.
 Therefore, while I encourage clients to educate themselves, clients must be open to the advice that their attorney gives to them, rather than insisting upon supposed shortcuts found on the internet.